adinata15/wiridis_intern/coding_standard.md

 conventions or coding standards as well.
 However, this document focuses primarily on the hard-and-fast rules that we follow universally, and avoids giving advice that isn't clearly enforceable (whether by human or tool).

+[say use es6, will polyfill with Babel, taken from Google Coding Standard+ link, what is changed(why yes/not-preliminary), fix link names with :, change the comment to choose one type // or /* for multiline, remove the ?? on the links, eslint file coding, add emojis + color]

 ### General guide

 Quick guide to Javascript coding standard: